-Advertisements must not cause serious or widespread offence against generally accepted moral, social or cultural standards.
+Marketing communications must not contain anything that is likely to cause serious or widespread offence.
 Particular care must be taken to avoid causing offence on the grounds of: age; disability; gender; gender reassignment; marriage and civil partnership; pregnancy and maternity; race; religion or belief; sex; and sexual orientation.
+Compliance will be judged on the context, medium, audience, product and prevailing standards.